bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 1007 - It means casting dead, rigid and too tyrannical order back into the chaos in which it was generated; it means withstanding the ensuing uncertainty, and establishing, in consequence, a better, more meaningful and more productive order.

+ - loc 1007 - It means casting dead, rigid and too tyrannical order back into the chaos in which it was generated; it means withstanding the ensuing uncertainty, and establishing, in consequence, a better, more meaningful and more productive order.
+So, attend carefully to your posture.
+Quit drooping and hunching around.
+Speak your mind.
+Put your desires forward, as if you had a right to them—at least the same right as others.
+Walk tall and gaze forthrightly ahead.
+Dare to be dangerous.
+Encourage the serotonin to flow plentifully through the neural pathways desperate for its calming influence.

  - loc 1092 - Pain matters, more than matter matters.
 It is for this reason, I believe, that so many of the world’s traditions regard the suffering attendant upon existence as the irreducible truth of Being.
 In any case, that which we subjectively experience can be likened much more to a novel or a movie than to a scientific description of physical reality.

  - loc 1099 - the world of experience has primal constituents, as well.
 These are the necessary elements whose interactions define drama and fiction.
 One of these is chaos.
 Another is order.
 The third (as there are three) is the process that mediates between the two, which appears identical to what modern people call consciousness.